-Narrative Art.
+I am primarily looking for art with a narrative.
 Tell a story in an image that takes us to another world.
-New guidelines: Send up to five images in each submission.
+Guidelines: Send up to five images in each submission.

 This category must have both writing and art to be considered.
 Find a new, unrelated text in an old text.
 Also known as altered text, usually a page from a used book or a scan or copy that has been completely transformed with color, collage, sewing, handwriting, mixed-media, or text from other sources.
 Looking for both an excellent visual and verbal impact.
 Image(s) should be made by you.
 Please no appropriated images, even if they are copyright free.
 Send up to two files in one submission.
 Include the source(s) in your cover letter.